-In the hope of improving engagement and productivity through talent alignment and development, many conversations have been had, presentations and seminars delivered and literal and digital ink spilled.
-Throughout this discourse, the terms organizational culture and organizational climate get thrown around a lot, often interchangeably.
-However, they’re not the same thing, and the difference is important.
+The terms organizational culture and organizational climate get thrown around a lot, often interchangeably.
+But they’re not the same thing — and the distinction is important.

-Organizational culture is your identity as a company.
+Simply put, organizational culture is your company identity.
 It’s your values and the norms that have arisen organically over time.

 Common Values Include:

-- Competitiveness – Embracing the desire to be more successful
+- Curiosity – Embracing the desire to be continually learning and growing

 - Quality – Assessing accuracy and logically thinking over situations and problems